Photo from Unsplash

 Digging Wells

-He was constantly pursued by enmity, jealousy, and strife, as the names of his wells attest.
-But each time he consistently retired from the conflict, and yielded his well to dig another.
-Finally, his enemies had to confess that he was mightier than they (Gen 26:16).
-Best of all, God appeared to him “the same night,” and promised that He would be with Him and bless him.
+Isaac faced constant hostility, jealousy, and strife, as the names of his wells suggest.
+But each time, instead of engaging in conflict, he yielded and moved on to dig another well.
+Eventually, even his enemies had to admit that he was greater than they were (Genesis 26:16).
+Best of all, God appeared to him “that same night” and promised to bless him and be with him.

-Let us learn to sublimate our resistance to evil, and lift it from the physical to the moral and spiritual level.
-“He that is slow to anger is better than the mighty” (Pro 16:32).
-Go on digging wells—the wells of Family Prayer, of love for the Bible, of holy exercises and habits!
-You will find spring water (Gen 26:19).
-That is God’s side of your life.
-You are called to dig wells, but God’s Holy Spirit will rise up in your soul, and in the souls of others, like the geyser-springs in Arctic regions (Joh 4:14).
-Let us present to Him ourselves—our souls and bodies, to be the wells and channels, along and through which His eternal God-Head and Power, arising from the fathomless depths of His own nature, may reach this thirsty and parched world!
+We, too, can learn to elevate our resistance to evil from the physical level to the moral and spiritual one.
+“He who is slow to anger is better than the mighty” (Proverbs 16:32).
+Keep digging wells—whether through family prayer, love for God’s Word, or holy habits.
+You will find spring water (Genesis 26:19)—God’s side of your life.
+You are called to dig wells, but God’s Spirit will rise up like a fountain in your soul, refreshing not only you but others, much like the geyser-springs in Arctic regions (John 4:14).
+Present yourself—body and soul—as a well, a channel through which God’s eternal love and power can flow to a thirsty world.

 Prayer